Cannot find an issue from a closed subproject when search scope is Project and its subprojects

 I agree with Marius' opinion.
 Jean-Philippe wrote in #6049#note-9 as follows.
 It is obvious that closed subprojects should be searchable.

 I'm closing this request since 2.1.0 adds the ability to close projects.
 Closed projects are still visible/searchable but read-only.

-#5 Updated by Marius BALTEANU about 1 month ago
+#5 Updated by Marius BALTEANU almost 3 years ago

 - File 0001-Include-closed-projects-in-search-for-scope-subproje.patch added